 Not only is the food in New Orleans overwhelmingly delicious, eating like a local allows for a more authentic experience.
 The city’s reputation for phenomenal food is easily understood by your first meal here.
 If you want to find a way to do more, check out a restaurant that participates in the oyster shell recycling program with the Coalition to Restore Coastal Louisiana.

 You can also visit a local farm to get the freshest options.
 Paradigm Gardens has a variety of events, including goat yoga and a variety of dinner series.
-Sugar Roots Farm, Grow Dat Youth Farm.
-Sankofa Fresh Stop Market, and Sprout all have programming to connect you to the local ecology.
+Sugar Roots Farm, Grow Dat Youth Farm, Sankofa Fresh Stop Market, and Sprout all have programming to connect you to the local ecology.

 Did you know that Louisiana loses a football field worth of land each hour and a half?
-Coastal erosion is impacting countries around the world, but due to the mix of subsidence, reduced sediment flow from the Mississippi River and sea-level rise, Louisiana is at the forefront of the conversation on how to reduce the loss of wetlands.
+Coastal erosion is impacting countries around the world, but due to the mix of subsidence, reduced sediment flow from the Mississippi River, and sea-level rise, Louisiana is at the forefront of the conversation on how to reduce the loss of wetlands.

 In 2006, New Orleans partnered with Amsterdam to learn ways to better live with water.
 This initiative, called the Dutch Dialogues, led directly to the Greater New Orleans Urban Water Plan, “Living with Water”.
-For a city that averages 64” of rain each year, stormwater management and climate adaptation is crucial.
+For a city that averages 64” of rain each year, stormwater management and climate adaptation are crucial.